aTrujillo04/Remote-Dashboard-for-Tokinomo-in-Flet/README.md

 - Python **v3**

 ## Installation
-The project contains modularized scripts, so *app.py* just contains programming related to the graphic interface in flet.
-It also imports 2 functions from other script called *service.py*, it also contains communication info, such as the destination IP address, the buttons state to turn off or turn on a Tokinomo gadget, the slide button state to control PWM output to a DC motor, the management of HTTP POST petitions to the Rspberry via JSON and also recives JSON from the server to print the state confirmation or the state error.
+This project is structured using a modular approach to ensure clarity and maintainability.
+The main script, **app.py**, contains only the programming related to the **graphical interface** developed with Flet.
+It imports two functions from service.py, which manages all communication processes, including the destination IP address configuration, button states for turning the Tokinomo gadget on or off, and the slider control that adjusts the PWM output for a DC motor.
+This script also handles HTTP POST requests sent to the Raspberry Pi through JSON and processes JSON responses from the server to display either confirmation messages or error states.

-The project also contains *Tokinomo.py* script that you should copy inside your desired folder in your Raspberry pi 5.
-The followoing script raise the Flask server, it receive the HTTP POSTOS petitions and use them with the buttons logic to make the components work via Raspberry pinout.
-The scripts allows to prove each component individually such as the sound, ilumination outputs such as led strips or the motor wich you can modifTy its velocity with the slide button, control the PWM output.
-Finally the server contains a thread that allows the user to automate the whole routine by pushing the *routine* button, the complete routine is going to work after the PIR movement sensor detect something in the area.
-The routine will stay working as much as the *routine* button is pushed.
+Additionally, the Tokinomo.txt script must be copied into a desired folder on the Raspberry Pi 5 **as a .py script**.
+This script launches the Flask server, receives the HTTP POST requests from the dashboard, and executes the logic that controls the Raspberry Pi GPIO components.
+Each component, such as sound outputs, LED lighting, or the DC motor, can be individually tested, with the motor speed adjustable through the PWM-controlled slider.
+The server also runs a background thread that automates the entire routine when the routine button is pressed.
+Once activated, the routine starts automatically whenever the PIR motion sensor detects movement and continues to operate as long as the routine button remains active.

 So, clone this repository to start: